pkundu4c/nimo-markdown-cv/index.md

 - Awarded diploma by William Jefferson Clinton and Charles S. Schumer.

 ### Alpha.
 Queens, NY. `1992-1996`.
-- Experimental elementary school program for highly gifted children in the New York City public school system (2 classes, city-wide).
+- Experimental elementary school program for gifted children in the New York City public school system (2 classes, city-wide).
 - New York City Department of Education public school student in Flushing, Queens, NY (born and raised).

 ## [Publications](#publications)